-At a recent meeting the sible, the student will live Plymouth Assembly for Eq- with a local family and comual Opportunity approved the mute with young people from scholarship program of its Plymouth.
-School Committee.
+Plymouth Assembly for Eq- with a local family and comual Opportunity approved the scholarship program of its School Committee.

-An organization for the improvement of human relations, the Assembly is undertaking this project to send a Negro boy or girl from the Metropolitan area to Schoolcraft College for a period of two years.
+An organization for the improvement of human relations, the Assembly is undertaking this project to nd a Negro boy or girl from the Metropolitan area to Schoolcraft College for a period of two years.

 The college will administer the fund and assist in the selection of a candidate based on need and merit.
-If pos- program.
+If pos-